 New: A Pier Designated For St. Kitts – Nevis Water Taxis

-These villas certainly seem like a once-in-a-lifetime experience, but they might be short-lived.
-Rumor has it that they were built outside of property lines and might have to be moved.
-I am not privy to the ins and outs of the legal proceedings with this, so who knows what the outcome will be, and/or if anything will happen at all.
+Rumors suggest that they built them outside property lines and must move them.
+I am not privy to the ins and outs of the legal proceedings with this.
+We don’t know what the outcome will be and if anything will happen at all.

-The Hermitage still offers its West Indian pig roasts every Wednesday night.
-For vegetarians, vegans, or anyone who doesn’t like seeing a spit-roasted pig, the experience might not be for you, but the pork is succulent and there are plenty of other dishes to choose from including tania fritters, johnnycakes, and plenty of veggie dishes.
+For Nevis and St Kitts travel, The Hermitage still offers its West Indian pig roasts every Wednesday night.
+For vegetarians, vegans, or anyone who doesn’t like seeing a spit-roasted pig, the experience might not be for you.
+Still, the pork is succulent, and there are plenty of other dishes to choose from.
+These include tania fritters, johnnycakes, and plenty of veggie dishes.

-The Hermitage is a hotel built around one of the oldest wooden houses in the Caribbean (built circa 1670) and has charming cottages scattered throughout the property.
-The Lupinacci family has owned and operated the hotel for decades and are some of the most hospitable people that you will ever meet.
+The Hermitage is a hotel built around one of the oldest wooden houses in the Caribbean (built circa 1670).
+It has charming cottages throughout the property.
+The Lupinacci family has owned and operated the hotel for decades.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.